maderaroja/twitterapiR/README.md

 page](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
 and log in.

-Follow the instruction and fill in some basic info.
+Follow the instruction and fill in some basic information.
 After your project is created, you can generate your consumer API and Secret key.

 In your R session, you will want to do the following using the